 First things first I need to figure out the particular product or service they're offering, and I can then look at doing some specific analysis.
-Figuring out the target audience at this point, and a typical customer persona can go a long way to beginning the first few deliverable tasks - which typically consist of keyword research and a competitor SEO analysis.
+Figuring out the target audience at this point, and a typical customer persona can go a long way to beginning the first few key SEO tasks - which typically consist of keyword research and a competitor SEO analysis.

 Technical SEO audit